Enhance your major with an International Minor

 Increasingly, global programs are both interdisciplinary and transnational.
 The International Studies Minor gives students a platform for exploring selected regions, by choosing the Area Studies Emphasis or focusing on an interdisciplinary global problem by choosing the Global/Thematic Empahsis.

-The Global/Thematic emphasis offers you the opportunity to examine broad international issues that transcend a single nation or geographic area.
-Previous students have focused their Global Thematic Emphasis in such areas as: global women's health; international trafficking; global legal perspectives; international organizations; poverty and development;international human rights; peace and conflict studies; and diplomacy.
-Subjects which are most appropriate for the Global Thematic Emphasis benefit from systematic approaches distinct from the examination of single-nation or area studies.
+The Global Thematic Emphasis (GTE) offers students the opportunity to examine broad international issues that transcend a single nation or geographic area.
+In the GTE students focus on a topic such as poverty and development, global health, international law, international human rights, peace and conflict resolution, cross-cultural communication, international social justice in the arts, technology and globalization, the global dimensions of natural and physical sciences, diplomacy, gender and society.
+Such subjects require systematic approaches distinct from the examination of single-nation or area studies.
+Some of the most compelling Global Thematic emphasis topics in recent years have included international law, global issues of sustainability, international women’s rights, and community arts in the global context.
+The Global Thematic Emphasis is highly individualized and students are encouraged to develop a focus that relates to their broader interests.
 You develop your own theme and present a detailed proposal to the Associate Provost for International Programs for approval usually no later than the first quarter of junior year.
 Students planning to participate in a program abroad should obtain approval prior to departure.

 Within the Area Studies Emphasis students select one of three options:

 The Area Studies emphasis may include a focus on Africa, Europe, or Latin America.
 The Area Studies emphasis offers an interdisciplinary introduction to the cultures, languages, politics, and global challenges facing the region.
 The Area Studies emphasis with a focus on Africa also includes study of the African diaspora and related issues of slavery, colonialism, and globalization.

 How do I declare an International Studies Minor?